bardawalram/Algorithm-Visualizer/README.md

  - It helps students and beginners:

- -Understand how algorithms manipulate data internally
+      - Understand how algorithms manipulate data internally

- -Observe time complexity differences visually
+      - Observe time complexity differences visually

- -Control and interact with the process (speed, pause/resume, reset)
+      - Control and interact with the process (speed, pause/resume, reset)